osuAkatsuki/bancho.py/README.md

 (lots of people have installed this server with no prior programming experience!)

+if you get stuck at any point in the process - we have a public discord above :)

-## cloning the required repositories to your machine
+## download the osu! server codebase onto your machine
 ```sh
 # clone bancho.py's repository
 git clone https://github.com/osuAkatsuki/bancho.py.git && cd bancho.py